Pugalur: Economy

 The main occupation in Pugalur is agriculture.
 The crops grown are sugarcane, paddy, plantain, yuca or manioc (Maravalli kizhangu), groundnuts, maize, millet, and corn.
 In recent years coconut trees have become more popular with farmers.
 There is a Farmers' Market (ulavar santhai) in Velayuthampalayam where farmers sell agricultural commodities.
 In addition, every village and town panchayat has a Tamil Nadu Co-operative Society.

 Employers include the EID Parry sugar factory in Pugalur, the textile industry in Karur, and the Tamil Nadu Newsprint and Papers Ltd (TNPL).
 TNPL is the largest producer of bagasse-based paper (made from sugarcane waste from sugar mills) in the world and is the second largest paper producer in Asia.
 It makes 4,00,000 tons of printing and writing paper and consumes one million tons of bagasse annually.
 It is 2.5 km away from Pugalur.
 TNPL also has a 22 MW co-generation power plant in Pugalur.

 Banks and bank branches include Indian Overseas Bank in Nadayanur and Kandhampalayam, the Bank of India in Velayuthampalayam, the State Bank of India in Kagithapuram, the Lakshmi Vilas Bank in Pugalur, and the Dhanlakshmi Bank in Pugalur.

+Archaeology

+Archaeologists have discovered both epigraphic and numismatic evidence for the early Cheras.